Skip to content

 Paul Ruven only rents himself a venue

 Gloating is a beautiful and deeply human thing.
-Director, screenwriter and film producer Paul Ruven - known for one Dutch film blockbuster after another, as we call Het Bombardement - recently received an imposing bucket of critical shit poured over him in response to his new bake The Surrender.
-So much that the Amsterdam cinemas did not want to get burned by it.
+Director, screenwriter and film producer Paul Ruven - known for one Dutch film blockbuster after another, we call it Het Bombardement - recently received an impressive bowl of critical shit poured over him following his new bake The Surrender.
+So many, in fact, that Amsterdam cinemas didn't want to get burned by it.

 Still, Ruven does not let himself be cowed.